deep-org/website/content/docs-workshops/esa-workshop2021/01_datacleanr.markdown

 ```

-Now that each sensor is cleaned, combine the data and store write it to a single `Rds` file (named: `sapflow_cleaned.Rds`).
+Now that each sensor is cleaned, combine the data and write it to a single `Rds` file (named: `sapflow_cleaned.Rds`).

 ```r